rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 ### 2.4 Set competition features via attributes

 While default features can be good for most perftests there always are tests that require own feature set.
 If you want to add (or disable) some particular features, apply the `[CompetitionFeatures]` attribute (or any derived attribute) to the competition class, container type (if the competition class is a nested type) or to the competition's assembly.
-Check the *~Attribute annotations TODO: link*~* section for explanation how the attributes are applied.
+Check the *--Attribute annotations TODO: link*--* section for explanation how the attributes are applied.

 Here's example that covers possible annotations for the competition features.